Learn-TypeScript/drug-n-drop/README.md

 - from package.json: `"start": "react-scripts start",`.
 We use lite server instead.

 9. **Practice time!
 Build a Drag n' Drop Project**
+    - `validatableInput.minLength != null`: with one equal sign, JS checks also for `undefined`.
+So now zero is also checked.
     - 128. The `ProjectState` class has `projects`.
 The `addProject` adds a project to `projects`.
         - We want to call `addProject` from `submitHandler` of `ProjectInput` class.
 So we create in `ProjectState` class a `private` `constructor` (`Singleton`) and a `private` `static` `instance` and a `static` `getInstance` method.
 So now we'll always work with the same object of this class.
 Thus we have one state management object.
         - Then in the `ProjectInput` class, we call `addProject` with the values we got from the user.